syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/getting-started.md

 ## Changing Schedule Views

-SfSchedule control provides four different types of views to display dates and it can be assigned to the control by using [ScheduleView](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFSchedule~ScheduleView.html) property.
+SfSchedule control provides five different types of views to display dates and it can be assigned to the control by using [ScheduleView](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFSchedule~ScheduleView.html) property.
 By default the control is assigned with `DayView`.Current date will be displayed initially for all the Schedule views.

 Schedule control will be rendered with `Sunday` as the first day of the week, but you can customize to any day by using [FirstDayOfWeek](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFSchedule~FirstDayOfWeek.html) property of `SfSchedule`.